Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Set a SaaS Budget: Allocate a specific budget for SaaS tools and track spending to avoid surprises.
+- Set Budget Limits: Allocate a specific budget for SaaS tools and ensure all purchases align with your financial goals.

 3. Data Security and Compliance Risks